webilix/jalali-date-time/README.md

     #### Return Value ([Gregorian Date Object](#gregorian-date-object) | Boolean):

     Gregorian date string for an specific Jalali date.<br />
-    If jalali date argument is not a valid date string (format: Y-M-D, exampled: 1398-01-23 | 1398-1-23) then false will be returned.
+    If jalali date parameter is not a valid date string (format: Y-M-D, exampled: 1398-01-23 | 1398-1-23) then false will be returned.
 Year value in jalai date must have exactly 4 digits

     #### Samples: